SodaShikenn/NLP-NER/README.md

-A typical BiLSTM-CRF model for medical NER tasks in Chinese.
+A (Bert-)BiLSTM-CRF model for medical NER tasks in Chinese.

 The datasets come from a competition named “瑞金MCC2018-NER”.